rhaiscript/book/src/engine/call-fn.md

 ### Skip evaluation of the `AST`

 By default, the [`AST`] is evaluated before calling the target [function].

+This is necessary to make sure that necessary [modules] imported via [`import`] statements are available.

 Setting `eval_ast` to `false` skips this evaluation.